Demo-ChefProject/RSA/cookbooks/rsa/README.md

-# liferay Cookbook
+# rsa Cookbook

-This cookbook installs and configures liferay for Mission Ceter project.
+This cookbook installs and configures rsa for Mission Ceter project.

 ## Requirements